TresJuicy/pf2e-athletics-pack/README.md

-\# PF2e Athletics Automation Pack

-Single-target Athletics action macros for Pathfinder 2e in Foundry VTT:

-\- Trip (applies Prone)

-\- Grapple (applies Grabbed/Restrained)

-\- Shove (distance reminder)

-\- Reposition (distance reminder)

-\- Disarm (rules reminder)

-\## Usage

-1\.
-Enable the module

-2\.
-Open Compendium Packs → Athletics Macros

-3\.
-Drag macros to your hotbar

-4\.
-Select your token, target 1 creature, run the macro

-\## Requirements

-\- Foundry VTT v12+

-\- Pathfinder 2e system

-\- PF2e Workbench

-\## Notes

-Disarm does not automate weapon dropping; it provides the correct rules reminder.

-Author: Tres Juicy

-License: All Rights Reserved
+# PF2e Athletics Automation Pack

+A lightweight Foundry VTT module that adds **single-target Athletics action macros** for the Pathfinder 2e system.

+These macros streamline common combat maneuvers by handling the roll and applying the correct effects where possible.

+---

+## Included Macros

+✅ **Trip**
+- Rolls Athletics vs Reflex DC
+- Applies **Prone** on success

+✅ **Grapple**
+- Rolls Athletics vs Fortitude DC
+- Applies **Grabbed** or **Restrained** on critical success

+✅ **Shove**
+- Rolls Athletics vs Fortitude DC
+- Provides a reminder for push distance (manual movement)

+✅ **Reposition**
+- Rolls Athletics vs Fortitude DC
+- Provides a reminder for forced movement distance (manual movement)

+✅ **Disarm**
+- Rolls Athletics vs Reflex DC
+- Posts the official PF2e Disarm rules in chat
+- **Does not automate weapon dropping**

+---

+## Usage

+1. Install and enable the module
+2. Open:

+   **Compendium Packs → Athletics Macros**

+3. Drag the macros onto your hotbar
+4. In play:

+   - Select your token
+   - Target exactly **one** creature
+   - Click the macro

+The roll dialog will appear automatically.

+---

+## Requirements

+This module depends on:

+- **Foundry Virtual Tabletop v12+**
+- **Pathfinder Second Edition system**
+- **xdy-pf2e-workbench** (required for automation helpers)

+Make sure Workbench is installed and enabled or the macros will fail.

+---

+## Notes / Limitations

+- Forced movement (Shove/Reposition) must still be performed manually
+- Disarm in PF2e does not automatically remove weapons, so this macro only explains the outcome
+- These macros are intended for fast single-target combat actions, not full battlefield automation

+---

+## Author

+**Tres Juicy**

+---

+## License

+All Rights Reserved.